 If your mind tends to pull you into dwelling on the past, you may lean more toward depression, and if your mind pulls you more into the “what ifs” of the future, you may lean toward anxiety.
 Most of us fall into both of those categories multiple times throughout the day.

 Mindfulness is an incredibly useful (and well-researched) tool to help us be more in charge of our minds, thoughts, and feelings, instead of being at the mercy of our minds, thoughts, and feelings.

 Practicing mindful awareness helps us to be more grounded and peaceful no matter what is happening in our lives.

 You may have heard of mindful meditation and mindful breathing.
 These are two helpful aspects of practicing mindfulness, but they aren’t the whole story.
 Mindfulness is something we can do every moment of our lives (until our minds distract us again…and then we re-focus on our mindful way of being).
 You don’t have to set aside time to meditate or breathe to live more mindfully.
 A big part of it is bringing all your senses into your present experience.

 Exercises to Get Started:

-By practicing mindfulness in these ways, it makes it easier for your brain to shift gears out of anxious thoughts or feelings of despair and back into the present where everything might really be ok.
+Practicing mindfulness in these ways, it makes it easier for your brain to shift gears out of anxious thoughts or feelings of despair and back into the present, where everything might really be ok.